-Today WE launch #WEcount, our campaign to reclaim Britain’s streets for women, UK-wide.
-This follows a highly successful London campaign in March, when the city’s women posted on social media and an interactive map to mark their experiences of violence, harassment and assault.
+#WEcount is a campaign to reclaim Britain’s streets for women, UK-wide.
+WE launched the nationwide campaign following a highly successful London-based campaign in March, when the city’s women posted on social media and an interactive map to mark their experiences of violence, harassment and assault.

 “WE are now extending #WEcount across the UK so that women right across the country can make their voices heard and say: this must stop,” said Sophie Walker, leader of the Women’s Equality Party and its London Mayoral candidate.